aamm/caerbannog/README.md

 ## Accessing Bash variables from Python code inside of a Bash block

+This limitation is illustrated in the counter example 1:

+    # for i in $(seq 3); do #
+        print "Killer bunny!!" + $<i>
+    # done #

+The code above will block.
+Until we fix this bug the workaround for the case above is to use the loop to build an array in Bash, which after the loop is read by Python.
+This workaround has the serious disadvantage of being less efficient for large sequences.

 ## Multiple levels of context switching in nested blocks

+This limitation is illustrated in the counter example 2:

+    # for i in $(seq 3); do #
+        for i in xrange(10):
+    # echo "===> $<i>"
+         print "a"
+    # done #

+In the code above we are trying to switch worlds twice in the same nesting structure: first from Bash to Python on line 1, and then from Python back to Bash on line 2.

 ## Concurrency